pegler/revere/README.md

 Revere uses a python file named config.py in the current working directory.
 The configuration variables are:

  - `DATABASE_PATH` - the path to the SQLite file
  - `REVERE_SOURCES` - a dict specifying the sources.
 The key can be anything and is used by the monitors to access the source.
-The values is a configuration dict for the source.
+The value is a configuration dict for the source.
  - `REVERE_ALERTS` - a dict specifying the alerts

 Example config.py file: